Imagine getting paid to do what you love.

 You can earn from $20,000- $100,000.
 The rumours are true, you can earn a hefty paycheck in the U.S. Often California pays a great salary for well-versed instructors.
 Similarly, Florida have some great jobs.

 You will get a lot of tips when working in America.
 It can be hard to get a visa if you aren’t from the US.
 The starting wage is usually $20,000 but if you find some of the prestigious hotels and attractions, you could get a better offer.
+A diving instructor salary in the US certainly would not disappoint!
+They also have many beautiful locations to dive in.

 Fixed Salary v Commission